Jrods888/Jrods888/README.md

--My name is Jared, and I hope I'm doung this correctly.
+-My name is Jared, and I hope I'm doing this correctly.